Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

-\end{linenomath} where \ptOne corresponds to the highest \pt jet (``leading jet'') in the event and \ptTwo corresponds to the second-highest \pt jet (``subleading jet'') in the event.
 In \pp collisions, \AJ is typically used for jet energy calibration and observed dijet pairs with significant transverse momentum asymmetry, after accounting for effects such as finite jet energy resolution and initial-state/final-state radiation, typically indicate the presence of a third jet to conserve the transverse momentum of the system~\cite{cmsPPJetCalibration}.
 However, as shown in calorimeter event displays, such as the example in Fig.~\ref{fig:dijetEvtDisplay}, frequently there is no such compensating third jet present in \PbPb collisions.
 Instead, an energetic leading jet is observed back-to-back in azimuthal angle with a substantially less energetic subleading jet, and no third jet is visible in the event display by inspection.

 Subsequent studies of dijet pairs produced in \PbPb collisions quantified the magnitude and centrality dependence (Section~\ref{sec:ExperimentalMethods_Centrality}) of the observed enhancement in \AJ.
 Figure~\ref{fig:276TeVAJ} shows \AJ as a function of centrality class for \PbPb data and \PYTHIAHYDJET simulation, with \AJ in \pp collisions shown in the first panel only~\cite{CMS:2012ulu}.
 All systems correspond to $\rootsNN = 2.76\TeV$, and both the \pp data and the \PYTHIAHYDJET simulations act as a reference for what the \AJ distribution would be in the absence of parton-medium interactions.
 In addition, the \PYTHIAHYDJET simulation includes the impact of the broadening of the measured energy distribution as a result of the degrading jet energy resolution caused by the underlying event background increasing as a function of event centrality.
 In the peripheral centrality selection of 70--100\%, the \PbPb data is qualitatively consistent with both the \pp data and the simulations.
 However, moving from peripheral to more central selections increases the observed dijet \AJ value in data beyond the expected changes from energy resolution effects modeled in \PYTHIAHYDJET, with the greatest observed discrepancy occurring in the 0--10\% centrality class.
 Similar trends were also observed for inclusive dijets produced at the higher collision energy of $\rootsNN=5.02\TeV$~\cite{CMS:2018dqf}.